|

 affected by altitude?

-The only tours where you might experience the affects of
+only tours where you might experience the affects of altitude

-altitude are on our Tibet/Nepal and Himalayan High Road
+are on our Tibet and Himalayan High Road to Leh tours.
+We

 The rest of our tours do not ascend